spryker/vsf-theme/README.md

 ### End-to-end testing

-For E2E testing Cypress is used.
+For end-to-end (E2E) testing, the JavaScript testing framework [Cypress](https://www.cypress.io/) is used.

 To execute e2e tests run